Minee-Liane-Choi/MineeChoiLab/contact/index.md

 # {% include icon.html icon="fa-regular fa-envelope" %}Contact

 The {{ site.title }} Lab is part of the Department of Brain and Cognitive Sciences (BCS) of KAIST.
-Minee is also affiliated with The Francis Crick Institute, London and the UCL Queen Square Institute of Neurology as an honorary fellow.
-We are located at Building N5 on the main campus of KAIST.
+We are located at 5F Meta-Fusion building (W13) on the main campus of KAIST.

 Prof. Minee-Liane Choi <br>
 Room 4  <br>